 Pavé

 You will find the most perfect cappuccino here, as well as an array of pastries from cakes to croissants to kipfels.
-They also offer savory pastries, like brioche with salmon and ricotta that produces a crunch that can be overheard within a fifty meters radius when you bite into it!
+They also offer savory pastries, like brioche with salmon and ricotta that produces a crunch that can be overheard within a 50-meter radius when you bite into it!

 Pavé made it to my top three favorite bakeries around the world, along with Dominique Ansel’s Bakery in NYC and Tatte in Boston.
 You absolutely, no questions asked, have to make it here for breakfast in Milan!